3D Solid Tutorial

 Introduction

-The material under consideration is an Aluminum alloy with a yield strength of 330 MPa and a mild isotropic hardening.
-During the test, a force F acts on the top of the rod such that it elongates.
+The material under consideration is an Aluminum alloy with a yield strength of 330 MPa and mild isotropic hardening.
+During the test, the sample is elongated in the \(y\)-direction and the resulting reaction force is measured.

 MAT_Struct_PlasticLinElast